Employment and Support Allowance (ESA)

 ESA aims to give you financial support if you're unable to work, and personalised help so that you can work if you're able to.

-- contributory ESA for people who have paid enough national insurance contributions; and
+- contribution-based ESA for people who have paid enough national insurance contributions; and

-- income-related ESA for people who have a low income and low (or no) savings.
+- income-based ESA for people who have a low income and low savings.

-People who receive ESA will be placed either in the 'work-related activity' group (where you have to do some work-related activities) or in the 'support group' (where you do not have to do any work-related activities).
-If you are in the work-related activity group, and get contribution-based ESA, these payments will last for one year only.
+People who receive ESA will be placed either in the 'work-related activity' group (where you must go to regular interviews with an adviser) or in the 'support group' (where you do not have to go to interviews).
+If you are in the work-related activity group, and get 'new style' or contribution-based ESA, payments will last for 365 days.

-Depending on where you live, you may be asked to claim Universal Credit instead of ESA.
+Depending on where you live, you could get Universal Credit at the same time or instead of 'new style' ESA.

 Applying for ESA